gmcgoldr/parspec/README.md

 The likelihood computation can be very expensive, and typically needs to be run a very large number of times such as during minimization.

 Given these two points, this package aims to provide a convenient python interface to the common mechanics relied on by nearly all binned analysis, while running the heavy computation in efficient compiled code.
+The gradients of the log likelihood are computed analytically, reducing the time required to perform a minimization by a factor proportional to the number of parameters.

 The package also provides a higher level interface to the base mechanics, re-expressing the base functionality in the paradigms of template and unfolding analyses.